mbjarland/clj-zip-meta/README.md

 This also means that this implementation will be able to (within reason) read meta-data for corrupt zip files which other implementations might just give up with

 # Status
-This code was just created and depends on a not-yet-released version (based on a [pull request](https://github.com/funcool/octet/pull/11) by me to support some features required by this project) of octet, a clojure binary format library.
+This code was just created in the fall of 2017 and at the time depended on a not-yet-released version of [octet](https://github.com/funcool/octet), a clojure libarary for dealing with binary formats.
+Since then my [pull request](https://github.com/funcool/octet/pull/11) to support a few features requied by this libarary has been accepted I am thus in a position to publish this to clojars.

-The library was created to solve a specific problem as per the above, robustness and/or completeness might or might not come in the future.
+This library was created to solve a specific problem as per the above, robustness and/or completeness might or might not come in the future.

 # Why would you do this?
 When I started looking at zip files in clojure I could not find a single library on the JVM (in clojure or otherwise) which actually reads the zip file meta-data.
 I'm not talking about reading entries like java's ZipFile etc, I'm talking about the actual binary format details of the zip specification.